 Quite often we take the most important things for granted.
 Like our loved ones.
 Our natural talents.
 Our back muscles.
 A bit dramatic?
 Maybe you think back muscles don’t belong to this group.

 Well, you’re probably right.
-But it’s your strong back you should thank for good posture, lack of pain, your spine’s integrity and a graceful entry into a mobile midlife.
+But you should thank your strong back for good posture, lack of pain, your spine’s integrity and a graceful entry into mobile midlife.

 And it’s all down to a few bodyweight back exercises – yes, no equipment necessary.

 So, don’t take your back for granted!
 Maintain or improve your back strength and flexibility to be healthier and stronger especially as you get older.